VacCrow/vaccrow.github.io/guides/savages/eden/E12S_Part1.md

 {% assign slideCounter = slideCounter | plus: 1 %}

-{% include slideshow.html imgLink="chiseled1.jpg;chiseled2.jpg" imgDesc="Stack with your group;Spread to indentify your assigned number and Sculpture" slideNumber=3 %}
+{% include slideshow.html imgLink="chiseled1.jpg;chiseled2.jpg" imgDesc="Stack with your group;Spread to identify your assigned number and Sculpture" slideNumber=3 %}

 Start to move toward your assigned *Sculpture*. <u>BUT the main tank has to keep *Eden's Promise* facing the same direction until he casts **Rapturous Reach**.</u>
 When **Rapturous Reach** is casting and the safe spot is known, the numbers "One" can position themselves to bait **Blade Of Flame** away.